 Sometimes I find that drawing comparisons between reality TV and academia helps students make sense the expectations of life in higher education.
 Over the past few months, I’ve been watching Income Property.
 I don’t own any income properties and I probably never will, but I find the show fascinating.
 I see patterns in how projects are completed so they consistently meet the objectives.

 Host Scott McGillivray helps home owners turn unfinished or unacceptable suites into beautiful rental properties.
 He and his crew completely renovate the space.
 They focus on doing excellent quality construction, electrical and plumbing work that is up to code.
-The work inspected and they get feedback from city officials and inspectors before they start the finishes.
+The work is inspected and they get feedback from city officials and inspectors before they start working on the finishes.

 To me, that’s the the content of research.
 It needs to be solid, high quality and done well.
 Getting feedback along the way is important, too.

 Once they get the necessary approvals that the job has been done right, they move on to the finishes.
 They pay attention to the details and ensure the look of the place is consistent with sound design principles that are timeless and impressive.
 After watching a few episodes of Income Property I noticed that they use very similar approaches for each project.

 That’s the presentation of the work.
 The design principles are outlined by APA, MLA or whatever style guide you use.
 The format is timeless and paying attention to the details makes it impressive.
 They follow presentation design principles systematically.
 Each project is unique, yet they follow standards in a consistent way.
 It’s almost like there’s a template and yet, every project is individual.